Hybrid Precoding and Combining for mmWave Full-Duplex Joint Radar and Communication Systems under Self-Interference: Numerical Results

 The subcarriers have a progressive phase shift caused by the round-trip time and the OFDM symbols have a progressive phase shift due to the Doppler effect.
 Therefore, the DFT of $\bZ$ across OFDM symbols, and then the inverse DFT across subcarriers are taken to obtain the sparse image $\bar{\bZ} \in \bbC^{\bar{M} \times \bar{N}}$, where $\bar{M}$ and $\bar{N}$ are the sizes of the DFT and inverse DFT operations, respectively.
 The maximum entry of $\bar{\bZ}$ contains the information related to range and velocity, i.e., $(\bar{m}^{\star}, \bar{n}^{\star}) = \argmax_{\bar{m},\bar{n}} \big|\left[\bar{\bZ}\right]_{\bar{m},\bar{n}}\big|$ for $\bar{m}=0,\dots,\bar{M}-1$ and $\bar{n}=0,\dots,\bar{N}-1$.
 The range and the velocity of the target can be recovered as $r=\frac{\bar{m}^{\star}c}{2\bar{M}\Delta f}$ and $v=\frac{\bar{n}^{\star}\lambda}{\bar{N}T}$, respectively.

 To demonstrate the performance of the proposed algorithm, we construct the precoders and combiner at the BS for each target angle.
 Then, the described range and velocity estimation procedure is applied.
-For the simulation, we use the same setting as in previous subsection with transmit gain threshold $\tauT=0.35\NBS$, transmit power $\Pt=20$dBm and SI-to-noise ratio $\rho/\varBS=60$dB.
+We use the same setting as in previous subsection with transmit gain threshold $\tauT=0.35\sqrt{\NBS}$, transmit power $\Pt=20$dBm and SI-to-noise ratio $\rho/\varBS=80$dB.
 There is an MS with LoS angle $10^{\circ}$ at a distance of $50$m from the BS.
 There are $4$ point targets with radar cross-section of $10\textrm{m}^2$.
-The inverse DFT and DFT sizes are set to $\bar{M} = 10M$ and $\bar{N} = 200N$ for the range and velocity estimation, respectively.
+The inverse DFT and DFT sizes are set to $\bar{M} = 10M$ and $\bar{N} = 500N$ for the range and velocity estimation, respectively.
 The obtained angle-range and range-velocity maps are given in Fig.~\ref{fig:sensing}.
-It is observed that the range and velocity estimates are highly accurate with given angle estimates.
-This is an indication that the SI is efficiently mitigated and the radar gain is sufficient.
-Note that the angle estimates are assumed to be previously obtained with estimation error lower than $0.5^{\circ}$.
+It is observed that the range and velocity estimates are highly accurate, which is an indication that the SI is efficiently mitigated and the radar gain is sufficient.
+Note that the angle estimates are assumed to be previously obtained with error lower than $0.5^{\circ}$.